hdShang/arxiv-daily/docs/cs-CL/2025-06-11/papers/250721075v1-can-llms-reason-about-trust-a-pilot-study.md

 ---
 layout: default
-title: Can LLMs Reason About Trust?: A Pilot Study
+title: "Can LLMs Reason About Trust?: A Pilot Study"
 ---

 # Can LLMs Reason About Trust?: A Pilot Study